mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/README.md

 2. Upon full execution of a new staff contract, the Recruiter will mark the candidate as **Hired** in Lever and export the profile to BambooHR.
 3. Once exported to BambooHR, an automatic New Starter Notification will be sent to the Hiring Team to kick-off the onboarding process.

-### Pre-onboarding process
+### Pre-onboarding Preparation

 New colleagues will receive pre-onboarding instructions from the People team.
-Hiring Managers will also receive a request to indicate new systems for their new direct report.
+Hiring Managers will also need to complete [pre-onboarding activities](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/onboarding/manager-onboarding-1#onboarding).

-* The Recruiter will share the ICP with HR as part of the Offer Request.
-* Hiring Managers should review the role ICP with the new hire during Onboarding to help align them to the role’s focus areas and help contextualize their priorities as they ramp-up with the team and their new peers.